material-motion/material-motion/specifications/duplication.md

       childView
         button

-What happens if we want to duplicate both the containerView and the button?
+What happens if we want to replicate both the containerView and the button?